ahbnr/nixos-06cb-009a-fingerprint-sensor/README.md

 '';
 ```

+For this, `nixos-06cb-009a-fingerprint-sensor` needs to be available in your configuration, see [this troubleshooting step](#error-undefined-variable-nixos-06cb-009a-fingerprint-sensor).

 # Setup based on fprintd and bingch's driver

 1. This driver can verify fingerprints, but it can not enroll them.
 Also, it requires some sensor calibration data which is extracted by python-validity.